gabrielsbrl/gabrielsbrl/README.md

 ### Heey 😁

 Hi, i'm Gabriel Sobral from São Paulo, Brazil (🇧🇷).
-I've been working as Developer since 2015, now i'm currently working at [IBM](https://www.ibm.com/br-pt) as Application developer.
+I've been working as Developer since 2015, now i'm creating things and solving problems at [IBM](https://www.ibm.com/br-pt) as Application developer.
 I really like to work with Javascript based technologies, such as Angular, NodeJS, React and React Native and IoT with arduino and nodeMCU.

 In my free time I like to play (and watch) video games (🎮), read any kind of book (📖), travel (✈) or learn a new language (👨‍🎓)